modip-org/spec/format_spec.md

 ##### `allowed` (optional)

 Whether or not this dependency is allowed.
-Used in combination with conditions.
-Can be `true` or `false`.
+Can be `true` or `false`. **MAY be a condition.**

-##### `conditions` (optional)

-See "Conditions" at the end of this document.

 ##### `required`

-This field is a boolean that indicates whether a dependency is required in order for the Project requiring it to function properly.
-Can be used as a conditional.
+This field is a boolean that indicates whether a dependency is required in order for the Project requiring it to function properly. **MAY be a condition.**

 ##### `version`